Overview

 Parts and materials technicians are skilled tradespeople who are self-motivated and enjoy working with people.
 This line of work is most fulfilling for those who enjoy business practices.

-• physical strength and stamina
+• have good physical strength, manual dexterity and stamina

 • be organized and analytical

-• good math, communication and computer skills
+• have math, communication and computer skills

 This is a Red Seal Endorsed trade — a recognizable standard that allows tradespeople to work across Canada.